 Need your own Faith toolkit?

 I’m sharing my faith toolkit with you.
 It’s full of my favorite Bible verses and resources.
 I hope it comes in handy when you’re looking for peace and comfort, during your own “life storm”.

-Download it HERE, or by clicking the image below!
+Download it the Faith Toolkit, or by clicking the image below!

 I’m so glad that you came by.
-I adore having conversations like this with you all, and tend to get deeper in conversation and share more real life experiences in my love notes that I send out to inboxes every once in a while.
-To get on that list, just head over here, and I’ll be in your inbox shortly!
+I adore having conversations like this with you all, and tend to get deeper in conversation and share more real-life experiences in my love notes that I send out to inboxes every once in a while.
+To get on that list, just head over and subscribe, and I’ll be in your inbox shortly!